 To generate a load on your system, you first build a Vuser script that you can run to emulate real user behavior.
-You use VuGen to create Vuser scripts.
+You use VuGen to create and build Vuser scripts.

-- Introducing VuGen the Virtual User Generator
+- "Introducing VuGen the Virtual User Generator" below

-- Creating a Blank Vuser Script
+- "Creating a Blank Vuser Script" below

-- Recording into a Vuser Script
+- "Recording a Vuser script" on page 15

-- · Viewing a Vuser script
+- "Viewing the Vuser script" on page 18